TouchDesigner/TouchEngine-UE-Samples/docs/FAQ.md

 You need to add the tox files folder to the "Additional Non-Asset Directories" the project settings.
 The sample project has it added already.

 ![Additional Non-Asset Directories To Copy](assets/additional_non_assets_dir.png?raw=true "Additional Non-Asset Directories To Copy")

+## Packaging the sample project takes a long time, what should I do ?

+If you are packaging this sample project, you can reduce packaging time by disabling targeted RHIs that are not used by the samples.

+In Project Settings, uncheck the following options:

+- `Platforms -> Windows -> D3D11 Targeted Shader Formats`
+- `Platforms -> Windows -> Vulkan Targeted Shader Formats (SM5)`
+- `Platforms -> Windows -> Vulkan Targeted Shader Formats (SM6)`

+This avoids compiling unnecessary shader permutations and can speed up packaging significantly.